 Hama.
 Kidnapped and imprisoned by the Fire Nation army as a teenager, prevented from bending her native element (water), it's no wonder she took her only chance of escape, by turning the guards into People Puppets by bending their body fluids.
 But then she snuck into the Fire Nation and started kidnapping innocent civilians with the same technique she used on the prison guards...

 In the Sequel SeriesThe Legend of KorraTarrlok and his brother Noatak, better known as Amon turn out to be examples of this flavor of Anti-Villain.
 Their father was Yakone, the infamous crime lord that Aang had defeated and Depowered decades before the start of the series.
 Yakone proved to be a Horrible Father, perhaps almost as bad as Ozai.
-He forced Tarrlok and Noatak to learn bloodbending so that he could use them to exact his promised vengeance against Republic City.
-Ultimately, Noatak turned on him and ran away from home, with a festering hatred of bending that would one day lead to him starting the Equalist revolution under the guise of Amon.
-Ultimately, Tarrlok kills himself and Amon by igniting the fuel tank of Amon's escape boat using an Equalist shock gauntlet.
+He forced Tarrlok and Noatak to learn bloodbending so that he could use them to exact his promised vengeance against Republic City; Tarrlok grew up into a corrupt and power-hungry politician, while Noatak turned on Yakone and ran away from home, with a festering hatred of bending that would one day lead to him starting the Equalist revolution under the guise of Amon.
+Ultimately, Tarrlok has a Heel Realization and kills himself and Amon by igniting the fuel tank of Amon's escape boat using an Equalist shock gauntlet.